Ad Fraud Detection Techniques Your Organization Must Adopt

 Monitor your campaigns

-If your goal is reducing ad fraud, you need to take a proactive approach to monitoring your campaigns.
+If your goal is reducing ad fraud, you need to take a proactive approach to monitor your campaigns.
 Simply put, you can’t afford to “set it and forget it,” as they say.
 Instead, you need to actively monitor your campaigns—or at least work with someone who can do that for you—to see how your metrics are changing over time.
 Any anomalies you find are worth investigating.

 Build an ad fraud tech stack